ozgurcd/pruneOldOpenstackImages/README.md

 # pruneOldOpenstackImages

-pruneOldOpenstackImages is tool to delete duplicate OpenStack images.
+pruneOldOpenstackImages is a tool to delete duplicate OpenStack images.

 ## Use